 - We have a new secure enclosure in our lobby reception area to ensure the safety of all.
 All visitors and consumers must check in at the front desk before being admitted into the building.

 - Our Computer Lab is now OPEN to the Public.
 Safety barriers have been installed between computers and we ask that only 2 people at a time utilize our lab and that visitors social distance, keeping one computer in between you

-- We continue to offer and encourage virtual meetings when possible and ask that you continue to make an appointment if an in-person meeting with a staff member is necessary.
-We encourage virtual meetings and all staff are available to meet with consumers through Zoom, Chime, or by phone or email.
+- We continue to offer and encourage virtual meetings when possible and ask that you make an appointment for in-person meetings with staff.
+All staff are available to meet with consumers through Zoom, Chime, phone, email or in-person.
 We are also available to chat through our Website instant chat and Facebook Messenger.
 Our office hours are 8:30-5:00 Monday through Friday for walk-in and scheduled appointments.

-Getting vaccinated is now convenient (no appointment necessary at most locations), open to everyone 12 years + and FREE!
+Getting vaccinated is now convenient (no appointment necessary at most locations), open to everyone 5 years and older – and it’s FREE!
 If you live in Douglas County and need a ride to your appointment, contact our Independence, Inc. General Public Transportation Department and get scheduled!

-►LMH Health COVID19 Vaccine Information Sheet: What you Need to Know : Answers to the most-asked COVID-19 Vaccine questions; Where to get your vaccine and more!
+►LMH Health COVID19 Resource Page : Answers to the most-asked COVID-19 questions, vaccine eligibility, where to get your vaccine and more!